FoxMight/potterquest/README.md

  ## Abstract
- This bots main purpose is to serve as a general fun, utility bot for playing a harry potter like game directly inside of discords chat client!
+ This bots main purpose is to serve as a general fun, utility bot for playing games directly inside of discords chat client!
  It allows users to create profiles, along with purchase items in shops with coins they earn through various activities.
 There are also many other fun commands packed inside of which most users can see by using the bots help command!